 - You can remove all paths from the frontier that use the longer path. - You can change the initial segment of the paths on the frontier to use the shorter path. - You can ensure this doesn't happen.
-You make sure that the shortest path to a node is found first. - ► Heuristic function h satisfies the monotone restriction if $|h(m) h(n)| \le d(m, n)$ for every arc $\langle m, n \rangle$. - ▶ If h satisfies the monotone restriction, A^{} with multiple path pruning always finds the shortest path to a goal.
+You make sure that the shortest path to a node is found first. - Heuristic function h satisfies the monotone restriction if |h(m) h(n)| < d(m, n) for every arc $\langle m, n \rangle$. - If h satisfies the monotone restriction, A^ with multiple path pruning always finds the shortest path to every node - otherwise, we have this guarantee only for goals